A new initialisation to Control Gradients in Sinusoidal Neural network: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge the support of the Centre Blaise Pascal's IT test platform at ENS de Lyon (Lyon, France) for the Machine Learning facilities.
-The platform operates the SIDUS solution \citep{CBP} developed by Emmanuel Quemener.
+The platform operates the SIDUS solution \citep{CBP}, developed by Emmanuel Quemener.
+This work received funding from the French National Research Agency (ANR) under the PINOT project, grant agreement ANR-25-CE56-2607.